 In September 2017 two families started searching for a feasible site and learning all we can about creating a cohousing community.
 Over time we have grown to 15 households committed to making Cohousing ABQ a reality.
 We are an intergenerational group dedicated to creating community.
-Read our bios below and get to know us.
+Read some of our bios below and get to know us.

 Marlies, Setso, Milo and Lena